 - children have a right to know and be cared for by both their parents;

 - children have a right to spend time and communicate on a regular basis with both their parents and other people significant to their care, welfare and development;

 - parents jointly share duties and responsibilities concerning the care, welfare and development of their children;

 - parents should agree about the future parenting of their children; and

 - children have a right to enjoy their culture.

-- the need to protect the child from physical or psychological harm from exposure to abuse, neglect or family violence.
+They may be appointed in cases where there is a need to protect the child from physical or psychological harm, or from exposure to abuse, neglect or family violence.

 Our team has extensive experience working with same-sex couples in family law matters.